 Most motor systems have around three different modes of differing support.
 Naturally, the more support you receive from the bike, the less range you'll get from the battery.

 Finally, watt-hour is a term used to describe the capacity of e-bike batteries.
-For example, a bike with a 250Wh battery will run for an hour if the motor continuously kicks out 250W.
+For example, a bike with a 250Wh battery will run for an hour if the motor continuously kicks out 250W, although in practice it will usually run at lower wattage for a lot longer than this.

 How to buy an e-bike: Different types

 Electric hybrid bikes also benefit from this increased acceleration, especially if riding from stopped in traffic.
 They’ll also allow you to commute further, with less effort and, crucially, less sweat than a normal bike.
-You can also get e-folding bikes, which offer the portability of a folding bike with the increased distance a battery and motor offers.
+You can also get electric folding bikes, which offer the portability of a folding bike with the increased distance a battery and motor offer.

 Brands are very specific when it comes to e-bikes, and will spec different systems for different jobs, including motor placement, power and torque delivery and pedalling resistance.
 Having a clear idea about what you want from the bike will make the buying process much easier.